gwu-cs-advos/advos_book/doc/c03_isolation.md

 	Resource tables limit the extent of accessible resources for each component, and they provide limited access to be able to define delegation and revocation policies.
 3. *Control flow* - how do we provide concurrency and parallelism in the system, and multiplex between principals.
 	Threads, asynchronous end-points, and synchronous call-gates enable components to control CPU allocations, and enable component-based exporting of resources to other

+## Component-based Design on Composite

+We've discussed the system's resources, and many of their core operations, but many questions remain.
+The system's core mechanisms, alone, don't ensure some notion of system safety.

+> The goal of the kernel's resource abstractions is to provide the sufficient semantics to be able to
+>
+> 1. construct systems that provide the safety and performance requirements of a specific system, while
+> 2. using capability-based access control to limit the scope of access to those resources.

+This means that we must also consider *how to create the components, and the access rights for each of those components* in the system to provide some notion of safety.
+An example that clearly demonstrates the need for component-based organization of resources is the use of thread capabilities and scheduling.
+If thread capabilities are spread throughout the system, how could a scheduler know which thread is execution at any point in time?
+This implies that we need to be careful about which components have access to thread capabilities.
+For a component scheduler to accurately control thread execution, it must be *the only component* with a capability to each of its threads^[We'll see this is not strictly true.
+If we are using [hierarchical scheduling](https://www2.seas.gwu.edu/~gparmer/publications/rtas11_hires.pdf) which creates scheduler relationships similar to virtual machines (i.e. a scheduler-per-VM, and also a system scheduler)].

+Put simply, the kernel's mechanisms require a *policy* defined by the higher-level abstractions to use them safely (and, indeed, to define what "safe" means).
+This re-emphasizes the importance of the system being able to *compose* the kernel's access control mechanisms -- capability-controlled access to resources, including resource-tables -- into higher-level access-control policies such as delegation and revocation, and to control which components can access which resources.
+Importantly, it also emphasizes the core tenant of modularity when combined with isolation to provide abstraction:

+> If you require some functionality, but don't have access to the resources to provide it, you must use a synchronous invocation call-gate to request the controlled logic of a more privileged component -- that has access to the required resources -- to provide that functionality for us.
+> This is the core of abstraction in systems.

+This emphasizes the question, "how can we orchestrate ensuring that the proper resources are available only to those components that need them"?
+Composite answers this question in two ways:

+1. A component-graph specification for which components should be in the system, what interfaces they export, which interfaces they depend on, which clients are dependent on which servers (related by an exported and depended-on interface), and what the component's core function is (scheduler, manager of the resource tables of other components, etc...).
+	This enables the *static configuration* of a system as a graph of coordinating components.
+	See "System Initialization" above.
+2. A system created with the previous static specification can provide all of the functionality to enable the *dynamic* creation of processes, and the abstractions to support them.
+	You could, for example, implement POSIX as a set of these components that enables the dynamic behavior of POSIX.

+It is perhaps quite surprising, but our focus is almost entirely on the former.
+In the cloud, technologies like the firecracker VMM, unikernels, and containers minimization are increasingly moving cloud services toward static configuration.
+In the embedded space, the static configuration of the system to minimize memory overhead is a long and popular tradition.
+All that is to say that when resource constraints and optimizations are the most important and constrained, static configuration is quite important.
+As that corresponds well to the main domains in which microkernels find the most utility, so it is no surprise that Composite focuses on static configuration.

 ## Intuition: Vertical vs. Horizontal Isolation